 - Android 5 or up

 - Kindle 5 or up

-The Qustodio app is not compatible with Chromebooks or Windows phones.
+The Qustodio app is not compatible with Windows phones.

 Qustodio reviews aren’t very pleased about the company’s customer support.
 Many users claim they haven’t received any replies and are very disappointed.
 There’s no live chat available.